D4NG3R-Danny/Decoder_with_GUI/README.md

 # Decoder_with_GUI
 A program which tries to analyse an input string in many ways.
 For example with a graph showing the frequency of letters in the text.
+This should be only made with Python and its extensive libraries such as tkinter,matplotlib,numpy,etc...

 The Projects Goals are:
 -A working Decryption tool for many known weak Encryptions